jmsz/lab3/README.md

 the write-up of my NE204 final project, based around Lab 5 and focusing on determining interaction depth in an HPGe double-sided strip detector.

+The depth of interaction will be extracted for single energy deposition events in a few different ways.
+Running the analysis included here will use a linear fit to determine the interaction depths.
+However, the library method- whereby signals are compared with a library of simulated signals- is excluded (commented out) due only to the fact that the process is very slow (each raw signal is compared to each library signal, which includes a time-alignment step where the signal shifted in time to find the best fit.
+This is all quite slow).

+One sample signal is evaluated, purely for demonstration.

 Please use Python 2.7.
-The following packages are required: numpy, math, matplotlib, tables, csv
+The following packages are required: numpy, math, matplotlib, tables, csv, lmfit, numba, scipy, time

-Data files are available for downloading.... but are huge, so the calibration.py file, though it can be run, needs 4 data files which can be provided (email jszornel@berkeley.edu).
+Data files are available for downloading.... but are quite large...

+The calibration.py file, though it can be run, requires 4 data files which are not included but can be provided (email jszornel@berkeley.edu).

-Currently the analysis only performs timing.py, which relies on only 2 data files.
+Currently the analysis only performs timing.py, which relies on only 1 data file which is still pretty large, sorry :(
-These are still pretty large (sorry :()

 ## How to run analysis